clelidm/SpinModels/GenerateData/README.md

 # Generating data from a spin model with high order interactions

-This simple program generate data from a spin model with any chosen high order spin interactions.
+This simple program generates data from a spin model with any chosen spin interactions.
+Interactions can be of any order.

 The program can use:
  - pre-defined spin models (i.e., the independent model, and the fully connected pairwise model);
  - randomly generated spin models (see section below);
- - specific spin models defined by the user through an input file (section to be added).
+ - or, chosen spin models specified by the user through an input file (section to be added).

 The program then exactly calculate the cumulative distribution for the chosen spin model, and samples a dataset from it.

-The program offers different ways to define the chosen spin models.
+In some sense, it is a very basic code, which involves computing the probability of all the `2^n` states of the system with `n` spin variables.
+For that reason the program can still reasonably sample datasets for systems of `n=15 to 20` spins, and for models with `K=100 to 500` interactions.
+With too large values of `n` the precision (on the uniform sampling) will drop.
+For larg systems the computing time will also quickly increase.

 ## Requirements